fsobolev/GirCoreExtrasTutorial/1 - Minimal/README.md

 ![](../Screenshots/1.png)

-Our C# code will be places in `src`.
+Our C# code will be placed in `src`.
 It's important to keep the code in subfolder because later we will have some other files and another folder for extra data.

 Even with a minimal project, there is a couple of things in the code worth looking into.